anilabraham-IT/IntuneEDU/IntuneEDU/edu-device-remote-actions.md

 # Manage devices remotely

-As an admin, you may need to help your users if they have issues with their devices.
-If you're in a different location than a device or its user, you can use remote actions to reach devices and users.
+If you're in a different location than a device or its user, and need to help them troubleshoot, you can use the remote actions in Intune for Education.

 ## Windows 10 device groups
 From the dashboard, go to **Devices**.
 Select the device that you want to manage.
 At the bottom of the page, select any of the following actions: